I’m glad that I received the wrong information abut the Lower Calf Creek Falls Trail before we did it.

 So don’t let that 500m elevation gain turn you away.

 Strap on your hiking shoes and pack your swimmers, this is one of the best hikes in Utah and 100% worth the effort.
+It’s on our list of places to see in Utah that no one tells you about.

-It’s 1.9 million acres of canyons, cliffs and rugged landscapes offering an abundance of adventures like hiking, off-roading, camping, and scenic drives.
+Grand Escalante is 1.9 million acres of canyons, cliffs and rugged landscapes offering an abundance of adventures like hiking, off-roading, camping, and scenic drives.

 It’s east of Bryce Canyon and southwest of Moab.
 We definitely recommend incorporating this region into your Utah road trip.
 It was one of our favorite places we visited in Utah.